Is a Cruise Balcony Cabin Worth It?

 Of course, you can also grab some burritos or pizza and a couple of drinks for an outdoor lunch on your balcony without the crowds.

 The same goes for dinner.
-Usually, the main dining room does not allow you to order menu items “to-go” though.
-While almost all cruise lines do offer food delivery to your stateroom, room service will cost extra money.
+The main dining room may or may not allow you to order menu items β€œto-go” though.
+While almost all cruise lines do offer food delivery to your stateroom, room service costs extra on most mainstream lines.
 It is often a minimal charge, so it might be worth it to you.
 Some cruise lines even offer special balcony dining experiences with upgraded menus that are available for purchase.

 The Fresh Air